alexkirsz/dispatch-proxy/README.md

     -h, --help      output usage information
-    -H, --host <h>  which host to accept connections from (defaults to localhost) -p, --port <p>  which port to listen to for connections (defaults to 55667) --http          start an http proxy server
+    -H, --host <h>  which host to accept connections from (defaults to localhost) -p, --port <p>  which port to listen to for connections (defaults to 8080 for HTTP proxy, 1080 for SOCKS proxy) --http          start an http proxy server
 ```
 Examples